UTILITY WAREHOUSE

 03 Design & Test

-• Insights as a quick win, with data largely ready on the back end.
+• Insights as a quick win, with data largely ready on the back end

-• AI bill summaries as a higher-effort but high-impact investment — helping both users and agents speed up understanding, while paving the way for future innovation.
+These solutions would help both users and agents speed up understanding, while paving the way for future innovation.

 03 Design & Test